Navigating Eating Disorder Recovery in Neurodivergent Individuals

 Autism Spectrum Disorder (ASD):

 Autistic people may have sensory sensitivities, rigid routines, and difficulties with social communication.
-These factors can influence their relationship with food and eating habits.
-For example, sensory aversions to certain textures or tastes may limit food choices.
-This leads to nutritional deficiencies or restrictive eating patterns.
+These factors can influence their relationship with food and eating habits - for example, sensory aversions to certain textures or tastes may limit food choices.
+This aversion leads to nutritional deficiencies or restrictive eating patterns.
 Autistic folks may also struggle with interception, which is the ability to track internal sensations, and this challenge can get in the way of having a more intuitive, attuned relationship with food.

 Sensory Processing Disorder (SPD):